 Research shows that breaks support creativity, too.
 “Aha moments,” when an employee solves a problem or comes up with a new idea, happen more often to those who take breaks.

 At Spring Health, we can help HR departments create a work-from-home program for their employees that keeps them productive and protects their mental health.
-Contact us to request a demo today.
+Request a demo today.